Connect with us

 According to HassConsult, rents in the capital’s high-end detached houses fell four per cent in the first 12 weeks of this year on falling demand from expatriates, who are increasingly ditching stand-alone houses for serviced apartments.

-Growing competition, increased supply, and shrinking demand are emboldening tenants to flex their muscle in lease negotiations as landlords fight to keep spaces occupied.
+Growing competition, increased supply, and shrinking demand are emboldening tenants to flex their muscles in lease negotiations as landlords fight to keep spaces occupied.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.